galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 Usually, after finding potentially interesting datasets on GEO or ArrayExpress, the next step to trying to enrich these public datasets is to contact the PI of the study.
 From experience, the PI is usually happy to share additional data, especially if there have been previous collaborations.
 However, even given willingness to share, there is the contacting of the person who actually has the data and agreeing what can and will be shared.
 This at best will take weeks, but most likely months, especially if there’s been a lapse in communications between parties.

+[To do] Machine learning with clinical data

-# Methods to make clinical data FAIR
+# Practical techniques to make clinical data FAIR
 There are certain concerns when making clinical data freely available through public libraries such as GEO and ArrayExpress.
 Data needs to be anonymised or at least pseudo-anoymised.

 Hands-on:  what data (screenshot of some data) would be problematic to share?
 [need to create a dataset with items such as DOB, Names, Address/PostCode]

-## Some practical techniques:

-Converting dates to time periods
+## Converting dates to time periods
 Avoid including dates, and convert these into time periods.
 For example, use date of birth and date of assessment to calculate Age (at assessment or baseline).
 Similarly, can calculate Age at Diagnosis, and Age at Onset, if dates are given.

 If there are more than one visits, and if these are not within roughly defined time periods, for example 4 weeks, 12 weeks, calculate the number of days between the visits.